Ozhaguscodaywayquay: Life

 Johnston was a fur trader for the North West Company.
 He and his wife were influential in the trade and relations among the Ojibwe, Canadians, Europeans and Americans in the area.
 They received as hosts many explorers, politicians of both Canada and the U.S., scholars, Native chiefs, and military officers.
 They were considered among the ruling class in both the Native and European communities.
 Johnston owed much of his success to Ozhaguscodaywayquay's talents, influence, and connections as the member of an important Ojibwe family.
-Ozhaguscodaywayquay taught him and their eight children the language and ways of the Ojibwe.
+Ozhaguscodaywayquay taught him and their children the language and ways of the Ojibwe.
 While she learned to understand English, she only spoke Ojibwe.
 John taught them to speak, read, and write English, and had a large library from which some of the children particularly drew.

+From 1793 to 1816, Ozhaguscodaywayquay had eight children with John: Louis (or Lewis) Johnston (1793-1825), George Johnston (1796-1861), Jane Johnston (1800-1842), Eliza Johnston (1802-1884), Charlotte Johnston (1806-1878), William Johnston (1811-1863), Anna Marie Johnston (1814-unknown), and John McDowall Johnston (1816-1895).
+All of their children lived into adulthood.

 Their eldest daughter Jane Johnston married the American ethnographer Henry Rowe Schoolcraft in 1823.
 Assigned to the community as the U.S. Indian agent in 1822, he became noted for his work on the Ojibwe, aided by Jane's access and her knowledge of the Ojibwe language and culture.
 Jane Johnston has been recognized as the first Native American literary writer and poet in the United States.
 In 2008, she was inducted into the Michigan Women's Hall of Fame.

-Two other Johnston daughters also married prominent white men of the region; one married Henry R. Schoolcraft's younger brother, James.
+Two other Johnston daughters also married prominent white men of the region; Anna Maria married Henry R. Schoolcraft's younger brother, James.
 George Johnston assisted Schoolcraft as a U.S. Indian agent.
+William Johnston took over the position when George left.
 The youngest son, John McDougall Johnston, served as the last official Indian Agent in the area.